appilon/tfplugin/cmd/upgrade/README.md

 $ GO111MODULE=on go mod vendor
 ```

+#### Purge govendor usage (or any other dependency manager)
+Most providers were managed with `govendor` and even if they weren't there is likely some remnant of it in the project makefile and/or travis config.

+##### In the travis config
+* Remove any lines resembling `go get github.com/kardianos/govendor`
+* Remove any lines resembling `make vendor-status`

+##### In the Makefile or GNUmakefile
+* Remove any lines resembling `go get github.com/kardianos/govendor`
+* Remove the `vendor-status` target and any references to it throughout the file

+We can likely emulate a similar behavior of `govendor status` using `go mod` and `git`.

 #### TFPLUGIN
-`tfplugin upgrade` can run these commands and commit for you.
+`tfplugin upgrade` can run these commands, remove `govendor` and commit for you.

 ```
-$ tfplugin upgrade modules -commit
+$ tfplugin upgrade modules -remove-govendor -commit
 ```

 ### Upgrade to Terraform 0.12